beerjs/nyc/README.md

 ## Want to help?

 Submit a Pull Request or create an Issue.
+Join us on Gitter for even quicker help!

 ## Why GitHub?